GirishVerm/pediatric_bayesian_triage/README.md

 Implementation will follow the same process: gather validated evidence from published sources, add phenotypes, load evidence with LR+ values, and test convergence.

 ## GitHub Preparation
-- A `.gitignore` is included to exclude local DBs, caches, and large/raw CSVs.
-Only templates and curated CSV inputs are tracked.
+- A `.gitignore` is included to exclude backup DBs, caches, and large/raw CSVs.
+The main `pediatric_best_64_67.db` is tracked to preserve the well-performing model (64/66 convergence).
 - Suggested initial commit workflow:
 ```bash
 git init